 3. In the Home -> Workspace Properties -> Options menu, set the incident options as shown in the image below.

 4. Save this workspace and assign it to the relevant profiles.

-5. (Only if Config_CombineIncidentsAfterChat is disabled) Copy the desired Incident workspace and add a new tab.
+5. (Only if Config_CombineIncidentsAfterChat is disabled) In the desired Incident workspace, add a new tab.
 From "Insert Control", drag in a report.
 On the "Design" tab, click "Report" and set the report to the one we imported previously.

-6. (Only if using Custom Locales) Add the LinguistNowLocale field to the chat workspace.
+6. (Only if using Custom Locales) Add the Custom Language field you created to the chat workspace.

 2. You will also need to assign the appropriate chat queues to them; this is not covered because it will depend on your particular setup.

 You only need to do this for the interface(s) that your agent logs into.

 1. Navigate to Configuration -> Site Configuration -> Add-Ins -> LanguageIO_Chat.zip -> Profile Access.